Qualytics/userguide/docs/use-cases/use-cases.md

-## Use Case Section Introduction
+## Introduction

-Welcome to the Use Case section of the Qualytics user guide!
 In this section, we present a variety of practical scenarios illustrating how Qualytics can be utilized to solve real-world problems and achieve specific goals.

 Each use case is designed to deepen your understanding of how Qualytics functions in different contexts and situations.
 By exploring these examples, you'll gain valuable insights into how to optimally use the various features and capabilities of Qualytics to meet your particular needs.